Spiridon Lake Sockeye Salmon Monitoring Project – Fish Technician I

 Dates: April 15 – August 20 (start date is not flexible, end date flexible dependent on fish return)

 Duties: Assists the site crew leader (Fish Technician III) to carry out daily monitoring activities with minimal supervision.
 Responsibilities include live fish handling, data collection on smolt and adult salmon (scale, length, weight, otolith), cleaning debris from smolt traps, maintenance of camp equipment and trails.
-This position will work and live in the remote field camps monitoring and collecting data over the smolt migration and harvest of hatchery reared sockeye salmon.
-The project purpose of this is to evaluate freshwater and marine survival.
-Work is scheduled as a team or individually based on work load and fish migration patterns.
+This position will work and live with in concert with 1-2 fish technicians at the remote field camp monitoring and collecting data over the smolt migration and harvest of hatchery origin sockeye salmon to evaluate freshwater and marine survival as well as contribution to commercial, subsistence, and personal use fisheries.
+Work is scheduled as a team or as an individual based on work load and fish migration patterns.

-Project Description: Spiridon Lake/Telrod Cove is accessible by floatplane from the City of Kodiak.
-Personnel will remain on-site for the duration of the project.
-Communication will be by satellite phone to relay data updates, resupply trips, and crew welfare.
-Normal phone or wifi reception is not available.
+Project Description: Spiridon Lake & Telrod Cove is accessible by floatplane from the City of Kodiak.
+Personnel will remain on-site for the duration of the project (April 15 – August 15).
+Communication will be by satellite phone to relay data updates, grocery resupply, and crew welfare.
+Cell phone reception is not available.
 The majority of time will be spent outdoors with extended exposure to cold, swift water, sun, rain, biting bugs, and bears.
 All camp supplies including groceries will be flown in every 2-3 weeks and carried by frame pack to the job site.
-Meals are prepared on gas stove and drinking water is filtered from nearby stream.
+Techs will prepare meals on a propane stove and drinking water is filtered from nearby stream.
 Field personnel will live and work in proximity to Kodiak brown bears; safety is upmost priority to minimize human/bear interactions.

 Spiridon Lake Smolt Monitoring